Pt. 2 - Sustainable Corporate Thinking

 No one likes a dirty, rude neighbor just like no one likes a shady, irresponsible company.

-So, if a business needs to be a responsible corporate citizen to keep its community support, and it needs its community support to survive, and a failed business is unsustainable, then we are obligated to do good and give back by a simple matter of logic.
+So, if a business needs to be a responsible corporate citizen to keep its community support, and it needs its community support to survive, then we are obligated to do good and give back by a simple matter of logic.
+After all, a failed business is as unsustainable as it gets.

 Sustainability of operations

 By keeping sustainability at the forefront of our minds, we are able to automate decision making that supports our goals.
 We are interested in building the company on the right bedrock needed for sustainable growth.

 Major pillars of our business model were chosen with sustainability in mind.
 We are partnered with a local third party logistics company for inventory management and fulfillment.
 Not only does this ensure our customers will receive their order accurately and on time, it allows us to take up a small amount of space in an existing structure - rather than renting/buying a large space that we won't grow into for a long time.

 By utilizing an existing space, we remove the need to consume the resources necessary to set it up ourselves.

 By using direct-to-consumer sales channels along with traditional wholesale, we are set up for lower impact.
 By selling directly to you through our website and crowdfunding sites like Kickstarter, we are able to drastically reduce the amount of resources required to do business.
 By selling through the best specialty outdoor retailers, we are able to ground our brand in the very places that drive our industry.
 Nothing can replace good stores with good employees who know their area and the gear in their store.
 Through this efficient model, we are able to stay lean and nimble, allowing room to provide services like repairs and replacement, while keeping prices fair at the same time.

 Profits facilitate social responsibility